-As shown in the diagram at right, vinyl or aluminum siding are part of a system designed to keep the weather out.
+As shown in the diagram above, vinyl or aluminum siding are part of a system designed to keep the weather out.
 Because these materials—especially vinyl—are very flexible, they need a sturdy, flat backing.
 Otherwise, the resulting walls will look bumpy or wavy.

 As discussed in the article How to Install Vinyl and Aluminum Siding, sheathing or backerboard normally provide the necessary rigidity and surface.

 In some cases, notably when the “board” width of the new siding matches the home’s existing wood lap siding, vinyl or aluminum can be installed directly over the existing material.
 Below, you’ll see how to prepare existing siding.
 Then, we’ll discuss sheathing and other methods.

 Before you begin, clear the area around the house and tie back any shrubbery to allow for plenty of working room.